-- (1) The Board of Directors' Meeting No. 1/2566 held on 23 February 2023 resolved to acknowledge the resignation of Mr. Yingsak Jenratha as Independent Director, Audit Committee Member and Corporate Governance and Risk Management Committee Member of the Company, and approve the appointment of Dr. Prasit Kanchanasakdichai as Independent Director, Audit Committee Member and Corporate Governance and Risk Management Committee Member of the Company replacing Mr. Yingsak Jenratha, with effect from 24 February 2023. - (2) The Board of Directors' Meeting No. 1/2565 held on 16 February 2022 resolved to approve the Appointment of Directors in replacement of the Directors that have resigned, with effect from 17 February 2022 at 11.00 a.m.
-(Bangkok time) - 1) Mr. Ichiro Sato - 2) Mr. Nobuo Okochi - 3) Mr. Kenichi Hoshi - (3) The Board of Directors' Meeting No. 1/2565 held on 16 February 2022 resolved to acknowledge the resignation of Mr. Kanit Sukonthaman as Director, Chief Executive Officer and Chairman of the Executive Committee of the Company, and approve the appointment of Mr. Bantoon Juicharern as a new Director and the new Chief Executive Officer of the Company replacing Mr. Kanit Sukonthaman, with effect from 17 February 2022 at 11.00 a.m.
-(Bangkok time). - (4) The director(s) has tendered his intention not to receive position remuneration, monthly remuneration and meeting allowance. - (5) The directors holding executive position or employee of the Company and receive the remuneration in a form of salary, shall not receive any of the remuneration and meeting allowance. - (6) Remunerations details of resigned directors, with effect from 24 February 2023 for year 2022 are as follows;
+- (1) The Board of Directors' Meeting No. 1/2566 held on 23 February 2023 resolved to acknowledge the resignation of Mr. Yingsak Jenratha as Independent Director, Audit Committee Member and Corporate Governance and Risk Management Committee Member of the Company, and approve the appointment of Dr. Prasit Kanchanasakdichai as Independent Director, Audit Committee Member and Corporate Governance and Risk Management Committee Member of the Company replacing Mr. Yingsak Jenratha, with effect from 24 February 2023. - (2) The Board of Directors Meeting No. 1/2567 held on 21 February 2024 has resolved to acknowledge the resignation of Mr. Yoshifumi Tokita as Authorized Director of the Company and approve the Appointment of Mr. Takatsugu Koyanagi as Authorized Director of the Company replacing Mr. Yoshifumi Tokita, with effect from 1 March 2024 onwards. - (3) The Board of Directors Meeting No. 3/2566 held on 27 March 2023 has resolved to acknowledge the resignation of Mr. Kenichi Hoshi as Authorized Director and Corporate Governance and Risk Management Committee Member of the Company and approve the Appointment of Mr. Takashi Sekino as Authorized Director and Corporate Governance and Risk Management Committee Member of the Company replacing Mr. Kenichi Hoshi, with effect from 1 April 2023 onwards. - (4) The Board of Directors Meeting No. 6/2566 held on 9 August 2023 has resolved to acknowledge the resignation of Mr. Nobuo Okochi as Authorized Director and Nomination and Remuneration Committee Member of the Company and approve the appointment of Mr. Takayuki Suzuki as Authorized Director and Nomination and Remuneration Committee Member of the Company replacing Mr. Nobuo Okochi, with effect from 10 August 2023 onwards. - (5) The director(s) has tendered his intention not to receive position remuneration, monthly remuneration and meeting allowance. - (6) The directors holding executive position or employee of the Company and receive the remuneration in a form of salary, shall not receive any of the remuneration and meeting allowance. - (7) Remunerations details of resigned directors are as follows;